 What is Port Forwarding?

-In the example below, 10.0.0.1 sends a request to 10.0.0.3 on port 80.
-An intermediate host, 10.0.0.2, intercepts the packets sent by 10.0.0.1.
-It rewrites the packet headers and sends them on to 10.0.0.4 on port 8080:
+In the simplified example below, IP Address 10.0.0.1 sends a request to 10.0.0.3 on Port 80.
+An intermediate host—10.0.0.2—intercepts the packets, rewrites the packet headers and sends them on to IP Address 10.0.0.4 on Port 8080:

 |Makes a request to||Actually sends to|

-The host 10.0.0.4 responds to the request, and sends the response to 10.0.0.2.
-The host 10.0.0.2 rewrites the packet, indicating that the response is from 10.0.0.3, and sends them to 10.0.0.1:
+The host, 10.0.0.4, responds to the request, sending it to 10.0.0.2.
+Then 10.0.0.2 rewrites the packet—indicating that the response is from 10.0.0.3—and sends it to 10.0.0.1:

-|Sends its respond to||Forwards the response to|
+|Sends its response to||Forwards the response to|

-As far as 10.0.0.1 is concerned, it has sent a request to 10.0.0.3 on port 80 and received a response back from 10.0.0.3 on port 80.
-This is not what has happened; the traffic has never actually touched 10.0.0.3.
+As far as 10.0.0.1 is concerned, it has sent a request to 10.0.0.3 on Port 80 and has received a response back from 10.0.0.3 on Port 80.
+This is not what has happened—the traffic has never actually touched 10.0.0.3.
 However, because of the way the packets have been rewritten, 10.0.0.1 sees that it has gotten a response from 10.0.0.3.

 The perceived destination is always from the perspective of the requesting computer.
 As it shows in the diagram, even though 10.0.0.4 has become the real-time destination for traffic from 10.0.0.1, the destination for all traffic (as far as the requesting host knows) is 10.0.0.3.

 It probably won’t surprise you to learn that Web proxies use a port-forwarding service.
 Similar to the above home-network example, Web proxy servers use port forwarding to prevent direct contact between clients and the wide-open world of the Internet.
 When a proxy or VPN receives your online activity (an email sent or a request to see a website), it inspects and rewrites data packets of your transmission before it moves them to and from their Internet destinations.